 I have generally been quite optimistic on the prospects of Kraft Heinz (KHC) stock.
 That may sound odd given what a disaster zone it has been, but 3Q19 showed some operational improvement.
 Anyway, the company released its latest set of quarterly results a couple of days ago.
 Net sales declined around 5% in dollar terms, improving to a 2% drop after stripping out currency movements and divestitures.
-Volume dropped a pretty alarming 5.8% in the United States, though that was partially offset by a 3% price gain.
-Quarterly adjusted earnings per share came in at $0.72, down just over 14% on the $0.84 per share it made last year.
-For 2019 as a whole the company posted adjusted profit of $2.85 per share for FY19 as a whole, down around 18% on fiscal 2018.
+Volume dropped an alarming 5.8% in the United States, partially offset by a 3% price gain.
+Adjusted earnings per share came in at 72¢, down just over 14% on the 84¢ per share it made last year.
+Kraft posted adjusted profit of $2.85 per share for FY19 as a whole, down around 18% on FY18.

 The parts of its business that are strong (e.g. sauces & condiments – led by the iconic Heinz Ketchup) are not a sufficiently big enough piece of the total empire.
 The executive team plans to combat this by simplifying the company’s stable of brands and via greater cost control.
-Management also plans to concentrate more on its stronger brands, which will hopefully lead to greater pricing contributions and therefore more stable sales figures.
+It also plans to concentrate more on its stronger brands, which will hopefully lead to greater pricing contributions and therefore more stable sales figures.
 The media budget is going up 30%, paid for by slimming down its new product offerings.
 The company plans to reveal more on its strategy in New York later this year.

 The above issues have been exacerbated by the state of the company’s balance sheet.
 The size of the debt load isn’t news to anybody, but it has made the whole situation a lot worse than it otherwise would be.
 Anyway, at the end of 2019 the company reported total financial debt of just under $27,000m net of cash and equivalents.
 That was down around $3,000m on where it started the year, primarily a result of the cash raised from divestitures along with around $800m worth of post-dividend free cash flow.
 Speaking of the dividend, management seems oddly optimistic on it.
 It remains at its current quarterly rate of 40¢ per share despite predictions of a cut.
 Management claims the policy reflects confidence in its turnaround plan.
 It also reckons those turnaround efforts won’t require much by way of extra cash.

 Management’s position aside, I doubt I’m the only shareholder wanting it to be cut right now.
-I mean in cash terms the dividend costs Kraft somewhere in the region of $500m each quarter.
+I mean, in cash terms the dividend costs Kraft somewhere in the region of $500m each quarter.
 Call it $2,000m per annum.
-Assuming it went to zero we’d be looking at circa $600m in retained earnings each quarter.
+Assuming it went to zero, we’d be looking at circa $600m in retained earnings each quarter.
 Obviously Kraft could use that for more rapid debt reduction and to invest further in its brands.
-Savings from interest expenses alone would also be fairly significant right now (Kraft spent $325m on interest last quarter and $1,360m over the year as a whole).
+Savings from interest expenses alone would also be fairly significant right now.
+Kraft spent $325m on interest last quarter and $1,360m over the year as a whole.

 Post-dividend cash generation will only come in at around $500m next year, equivalent to just under 2% of its total net debt pile.
 Okay, so the company only has $1,000m of debt due this year.
 It can easily meet that with cash on hand (circa $2,280m, plus the $500m of excess cash generation pencilled in for this year), but things really need to pick up again after 2020.
 I note that Fitch Ratings has just lowered the company’s status to junk.
-(S&P Global Ratings has just followed suit as I type).
+S&P Global Ratings has just followed suit as I type.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!